STEPHEN MINISTRY - Christ Caring for People through People . . .

 That’s the motto of Stephen Ministry.
 The Stephen Minister’s role is to bring God’s love into the lives of people who are going through a difficult time or experiencing a crisis.
 What do Stephen Ministers do?
 They listen, care, support, encourage, and pray with and for a person who is hurting.
 And in the midst of this confidential, one-to-one, caring relationship, God’s healing love comes pouring through.

 If someone you know is facing a crisis, large or small, and could benefit from the caring presence of a Stephen Minister, talk to our Stephen Leader.
 Our Stephen Ministers are ready to care for you!
-For more information about a confidential referral to a Stephen Minister, contact: Tracy Crane.
+For more information about a confidential referral to a Stephen Minister, contact: Pastor RaMona Riggs.

 PRAYER TEAM MINISTRY